alttch/pulr/README.md

 ## Is it fast enough?

 Pulr is written in Rust.
 So it's rocket-fast and super memory efficient.
+You can start a hundred of Pulr processes on a single machine and barely notice any load.

 The first (draft) Pulr version was written in Python, it isn't supported any longer, but kept in "legacy0" branch for a history.